How to get more therapy clients without trying every marketing tactic at once.

 Unlike directories where you compete directly with 50 nearby therapists, SEO lets you rank for the specific issues and populations you serve.
 A client searching "couples therapist specializing in infidelity recovery in [your city]" is looking for exactly one type of therapist.
 That could be you.

 Start with the basics: unique titles and descriptions on each page, heading tags used correctly, fast loading on mobile.
 Then create content that answers the questions your ideal clients are already asking.
 For a complete walkthrough, read our SEO for Therapists guide.
+If you would rather hand this off, we also offer done-for-you SEO for therapy practices.

 How "therapist near me" searches actually work